Herbed Cheesy Puff Pastry Bacon Straws

 64 layers!
 No hydrogenated oils, or artificial anything added!
 And the convenience of not having to defrost anything.
 Plus it handles so easily—there’s no fancy footwork required on your part.
 Nice job, Wewalka.

 I’m no math genius (though when you cook all day you can’t exactly be a math slouch either), but I do know that the power of bacon + cheese + puff pastry is not to be underestimated.
 If you bring these to a pot luck you will feel sorry for other people who brought appetizers.
-They didn’t have a chance really—whatever they brought was going to struggle for attention in the presence of bacon + cheese + puff pastry.
+They didn’t have a chance really—whatever they brought was going to struggle for attention.
+Cheese puff pastry straws are just going to win every time.

 - 1 large egg

 - 1 teaspoon finely minced sage or ½ teaspoon finely minced rosemary

 - ½ cup finely Parmesan or Grana Padana cheese divided

 - 12 pieces sliced bacon not thick sliced

 - In a small bowl combine the egg with the mustard and sage or rosemary and season with salt and pepper.